rosslh/Mandelbrot.site/client/blog/how-mandelbrot-site-was-built.md

 - **Viewport Coordinates:** Display and update the coordinates of the current viewport on the complex plane.
 - **Image Export:** High-resolution images of the fractal can be saved as PNG files.
 - **Shareable Views:** Users can generate URLs that encapsulate their current view, allowing them to share their fractal explorations with others.

-## Challenges and Solutions

-Integrating high-performance computational code with a web-based interface posed several challenges, particularly in terms of performance optimization and seamless integration of different technologies.
-The use of WebAssembly and Web Workers helped overcome these by offloading the computational workload and enabling parallel processing.

 ## Conclusion